ezequielscott/ezequielscott.github.io/content/fixed/_index.md

 title = "Home"
 +++

-# Hi! :)
+# Ezequiel Scott

+I am a Data Analytics Engineer, Researcher, and Lecturer with over ten years of experience collecting, organising, and analysing data from different sources.
+I specialise in Machine Learning (ML), Artificial Intelligence (AI), and agile software development.

-My name is Ezequiel Scott, and I am currently working as a Lecturer of Software Engineering at the [Institute of Computer Science](https://www.cs.ut.ee/et) of [University of Tartu](https://www.ut.ee/en), Estonia.
-My research interests are mainly related to agile software development, software process improvement, software engineering education, and the application of AI/ML to support software development.
+My interests are mainly related to the application of AI/ML to solve relevant problems.
+I am also interested in software engineering, agile software development, and software process improvement.

-Contact: <ezequiel.scott@ut.ee>
+Contact: <ezequielscott@gmail.com>